Ghanshyam-K-Dobariya/FE-Notes/arguments-arrow-function-vs-normal-function/Readme.md

 As arrow function can not be re binded, value of `this` depends where the `arrow function` is defined.

-Similar way value of `argumnets` is distinguishing case in arrow function.
+Similar way value of `argumnets` is special case in arrow function.

 ```
 const fun1 = () => arguments